-I work in a clinic in West Vancouver & my clientele are, to put it bluntly, very successful.
-I'm far too used to wealth to find it impressive.
+For years I worked in West Vancouver with "successful" clientele.
+Consequently, I'm far too used to wealth to find it impressive.
 And I've never been a fan of fame.
 Honestly, it doesn't matter to me if your restaurant caters to high-profile customers.

 We've tried most of Vancouver's more expensive choices right down to little "mom & pop" bistros.
 Consequently, we've developed opinions ...

 - We're not interested in conversing with a snobby server.
 We don't read restaurant reviews.
 It's not our concern if a celebrity chef is cooking.
 Please, for us, just keep it real.

 - We're not getting any younger, so waiting in a line up anytime, anywhere simply isn't going to happen.
 Sorry, but there are far too many other restaurant choices.

 - If there is a wait, point us in the direction of your bar.
 We'd love to have a glass of wine while a table clears.
 No bar?
 See point number two.